joshmcfayden/hep-application-tips/_episodes/01-preface.md

 - Most people naturally cover different topics across their PhD and first post-docs.
 It can useful to keep in touch with previous analyses in case they become useful again.
 	- This gives you a lot more flexibility in topics for a proposal where you can back-up your proposal topic with relevant experience.
-	- More opportunity to get "paper editor" and "analysis coordinator" roles - see below.
+	- More opportunity to get "paper editor" and "analysis coordinator" and other roles of responsibility.

 > ## Balance